 College Advising Center

-The College Advising Center (Silver Center, 100 Washington Square East, Room 905; 212-998-8130; advising.cas.nyu.edu) offers a wide range of services and programs designed to meet the needs of a diverse student body.
+The College Advising Center (Silver Center, Room 905; 212-998-8130; advising.cas.nyu.edu) offers a wide range of services and programs designed to meet the needs of a diverse student body.
 The advisers serve as a basic source of information about the degree requirements, policies, and procedures of the College.
-Academic and career development workshops are sponsored or cosponsored to assist students in planning academic programs, choosing a major, and negotiating registration.
+Academic and career development events are sponsored or cosponsored to assist students in planning academic programs, choosing a major, and negotiating registration.
 In addition, various cocurricular educational opportunities, from informal faculty talks to seminars and lectures, are arranged through the center.
-Support programs are available for African American and Latino students; international students; undecided students; and freshmen, sophomores, juniors, and seniors.
+Support programs are available for African American and Latino students; international students; undecided students; first-generation students; and first-years, sophomores, juniors, and seniors.

-Advisers also meet individually with students who want to discuss concerns or questions they may be having about the University.
+Advisers also meet individually with students who want to discuss concerns or questions they may have about the University.
 The advisers serve as a liaison with other offices and can make referrals when appropriate.
 The College Advising Center is thus the best place for students to visit when they are unsure of where to go for help.
 It is open weekdays from 9 a.m. to 5 p.m.
-(Thursdays until 6 p.m.).

 Questions about cross-registration in other schools of the University, combined degree programs, and the College Core Curriculum may be brought to the College Advising Center and Academic Resource Center or ARC (18 Washington Place).
 Please also see the sections on the College Core Curriculum and preprofessional, accelerated, and specialized programs in this Bulletin.